 Signs That You Need a New Spa Filter Cartridge

-At Hot Tub Works, we spend a lot of time thinking about spa filter cartridges - maybe too much time!
+We spend a lot of time thinking about spa filter cartridges - maybe too much time!
 They are one of our largest selling product lines, and a topic that our customers bring up quite a bit.

 The question is "How do you know when to replace the spa filter?"
 Aside from indications of total failure, such as rips in the fabric or a cracked end cap, how can you determine when its filtering ability has diminished?